Akemi's Anime World

 Switch to Full Review

-Part AD Police Files-style cyberpunk police action, part detective yarn with a psychic twist, and part AKIRA-style psychics-run amok, Angel Cop may not be quite the gritty futuristic police drama it could have been, but it puts together a solid action movie with an interesting plot and above-auctioneer-average characters to tie it together.
-Just one problem: the "good guys" are frightening in their tactics and morality, and the series seems content to question how far the heroes are willing to push themselves rather than the right or wrong of their tactics.
+Part AD Police Files-style cyberpunk police action, part detective yarn with a psychic twist, and part AKIRA-style psychics-run amok, Angel Cop may not be quite the gritty futuristic police drama it could have been, but it puts together a solid action movie with an interesting plot and above-actioner-average characters to tie it together.
+Just one problem: the "good guys" are frightening in their tactics and complete lack of morality, and the series seems content to only question how far the heroes are willing to push themselves rather than the right or wrong of their tactics.

-If you're less bothered by the disturbing politics--24 fans take note--and you're the sort who enjoys psychic mayhem and violent overkill, then Angel Cop is worth a look.
+If you're less disturbed by the complete absence of of ethical self-awareness and unsettling politics--24 fans will probably be a good target audience--and you're the sort who enjoys psychic mayhem and violent overkill, then Angel Cop is worth a look.
 Otherwise, you've been warned.

 Read the full-length review...